Academic Credit Abroad

 Course Approval Process

-Instructions for Completing the Course Approval Form
+Instructions for Completing the Request for Transfer Equivalency and Course Substitution Form

-Amendments to Your Course Approval Form
+Amendments to Your Course Approvals

 Non-WKU Affiliated Programs

 If the program you wish to participate in does not appear in the SAGL program catalog and is not offered through a WKU-affiliated study abroad provider or university, you will need additional approvals in order to participate in the program and receive credit.
 First, check with your Academic Advisor or academic department to determine whether they will support your decision to study abroad on the particular program for credit.
-Next, send information about the program (links, dates, location, courses, etc.) to the Study Abroad Advisor who advises on programs in the particular region and set up an advising appointment to discuss your study abroad plans.
+Next, send information about the program (links, dates, location, courses, etc.) to the Study Abroad Advisor who advises on programs in the particular region, and set up an advising appointment to discuss your study abroad plans.

 Students who wish to study abroad for extensive periods of time should be aware of WKU residency requirements.
-At least twenty-five percent (25%) of all coursework must be earned at WKU and at least one-third (1/3) of the hours used in the major and minor must be earned through instruction at WKU.
+At least twenty-five percent (25%) of all coursework must be earned at WKU and at least one-third (1/3) of the hours used in the major and minor must be earned at WKU.
 For more information, click here.

 download Adobe Acrobat Reader.